-The degree programme is offered by the Faculty of Science and Engineering so you can be sure of lots of course units in maths, physics and chemistry.
+The degree programme is offered by the Faculty of Science and Engineering so you can be sure of lots of course units in maths, physics, chemistry, and programming.
 In addition, you will follow course units in business studies, management and logistics.
 Your technical know-how and your management insights will prepare you for jobs where technology and management meet.
 Embedding in business and society is a key element of this degree programme.

 International Bachelor’s programme